nolanlab/PLAYRDesign/README.md

 "Loading EST data..."
 ```

-this will take a couple of minutes, when the process is completed the PLAYRDesign controls will appear in your browser window.
+this will take a couple of minutes.
+When the process is completed the PLAYRDesign controls will appear in your browser window.
 In the GUI use the "Select input file" dropdown to select the fasta file you want to design probes for.
 The boxes with the numeric values are for setting parameteres for the primer3 software.
 The defaults are the values used in the paper.
-Once you are ready it the "Start analysis" button.
+Once you are ready hit the "Start analysis" button.
 Several messages should appear in your R window as the software is running.
 Once the analysis is completed a number of plots will appear in the browser window

 ### Selecting probes

 The candidate probes are displayed as red rectangles at the bottom of the interface.
 Each pair is identified by a unique number on the rectangle.
 If you click on a probe both oligos in a pair will be selected.
 Selected oligos appear in the "Select oligos" box, and can be removed from there if desired.
 It is also possible to generate a probe pair by selecting individual oligos from two different primer3 pairs.
 To do so ALT+Click on the first and then ALT+Click on the second (to clear the working selection ALT+Click on any blank region of the plot).
+When you combine oligos from two different pairs, the "Select oligos" box will display their unique ids (which are different from the ids you see in the plot, and can be visualized by hovering over an oligo) separated by a *_* character.

 Once you have selected the probe pairs use the "Select PLAYR system" dropdown to select an insert system and enter an id for the first oligo.
 Our standard is for the 5' oligo (on the transcript) of a pair to be the first one and to have an odd number.
 Hit the "Write oligos" button and a text file with the **.playrdesign_out.txt** extension will appear in your working directory (the same directory where your fasta files are located).
 The directory will also contain two **.blast_out.txt** files which contain the BLAST+ result and which are your free to delete after the analysis is completed.